Stealth technology: Aircraft

 The possibility of designing aircraft in such a manner as to reduce their radar cross-section was recognized in the late 1930s, when the first radar tracking systems were employed, and it has been known since at least the 1960s that aircraft shape makes a significant difference in detectability.
-The Avro Vulcan, a British bomber of the 1960s, had a remarkably small appearance on radar despite its large size, and occasionally disappeared from radar screens entirely.
+The Avro Vulcan, a British bomber of the 1960s, had a remarkably small appearance on microwave radio frequency radar despite its large size, and occasionally disappeared from radar screens entirely.
 It is now known that it had a fortuitously stealthy shape apart from the vertical element of the tail.
 Despite being designed before a low RCS and other stealth factors were ever a consideration, a Royal Aircraft Establishment technical note of 1957 stated that of all the aircraft so far studied, the Vulcan appeared by far the simplest radar echoing object, due to its shape: only one or two components contributing significantly to the echo at any aspect (one of them being the vertical stabilizer, which is especially relevant for side aspect RCS), compared with three or more on most other types.
 While writing about radar systems, authors Simon Kingsley and Shaun Quegan singled out the Vulcan's shape as acting to reduce the RCS.
 In contrast, the Tupolev Tu-95 Russian long-range bomber (NATO reporting name 'Bear') was conspicuous on radar.
 It is now known that propellers and jet turbine blades produce a bright radar image; the Bear has four pairs of large 5.6 m diameter contra-rotating propellers.

 Another important factor is internal construction.
 Some stealth aircraft have skin that is radar transparent or absorbing, behind which are structures termed reentrant triangles.
 Radar waves penetrating the skin get trapped in these structures, reflecting off the internal faces and losing energy.
 This method was first used on the Lockheed Blackbird series: A-12, YF-12A, and SR-71.

 The most efficient way to reflect radar waves back to the emitting radar is with orthogonal metal plates, forming a corner reflector consisting of either a dihedral (two plates) or a trihedral (three orthogonal plates).
 This configuration occurs in the tail of a conventional aircraft, where the vertical and horizontal components of the tail are set at right angles.
 Stealth aircraft such as the F-117 use a different arrangement, tilting the tail surfaces to reduce corner reflections formed between them.
 A more radical method is to omit the tail, as in the B-2 Spirit.
 The B-2's clean, low-drag flying wing configuration gives it exceptional range and reduces its radar profile.
 The flying wing design most closely resembles a so-called infinite flat plate (as vertical control surfaces dramatically increase RCS), the perfect stealth shape, as it would have no angles to reflect back radar waves.